Skip to content

 ToolDescriptorSchemer

-ToolDescriptorSchemer is a extension point that converts a ToolDescriptor into a JSON Schema object compatible with specific LLM providers.
+ToolDescriptorSchemer is an extension point that converts a ToolDescriptor into a JSON Schema object compatible with specific LLM providers.
+It can be implemented in both Kotlin and Java.

 Key points: